michaelrgarcia/transfer-vision/README.md

 **"Some research shows that the course is asynchronous, which means that I can take it without commuting to Santa Barbara."**

+*From Santa Barbara City College's Spring 2024 Class Schedule*
 ![image](https://github.com/user-attachments/assets/bd0c7d8c-0400-4e93-9b39-cfafde1b3518)

-(from Santa Barbara City College's Spring 2024 class schedule page)

 ## CVC